acrodemocide/StockAnalyzerApi/README.md

 # Dependencies Installations

 We'll use pip freeze to put all of our dependencies in a requirements.txt and install from that file when setting up the dependencies for the project.
+This requirements.txt will be tracked in git for the dependencies required for the environment.
+Whenever dependencies are updated, make sure to update the requirements.txt file so that it is always up to date.

 See https://pip.pypa.io/en/stable/cli/pip_freeze/ for the documentation